ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 make
 ./gcluster --version
 ```
-If you would like to install the compiled binary to a location on your `$PATH`,
+To install the compiled binary on your `$PATH`, run:
-run

 ``` bash
 sudo make install
 ```

-to install the `gcluster` binary into `/usr/local/bin`, or if you do not have root
+This installs the `gcluster` binary into `/usr/local/bin`.
+If you do not have
-privileges or do not want to install the binary into a system-wide location, run
+root privileges or do not want to install the binary into a system-wide
+location, run:

 ``` bash
 make install-user
 ```

-to install `gcluster` into `${HOME}/bin` and then ensure this is on your path:
+This installs `gcluster` into `${HOME}/bin`; then ensure that directory is
+on your `PATH`:

 ``` bash
 export PATH="${PATH}:${HOME}/bin"